Xilinx/Vitis_Model_Composer/Examples/AIENGINE/DSPlib/fir_ssr/README.md

-# Using DSPLib AI Engine SSR FIR block to achieve 4 GSPS throughput
+# Using DSPLib AI Engine SSR FIR block to achieve 4 Gsps throughput

 This example demonstrates using the AI Engine 'FIR Asymmetric Filter' block with a Super Sample Rate (SSR) of 4 in Vitis Model Composer to achieve a high throughput.
 We also compare the results to the Simulink FIR block for functional correctness.